 Prayer prepared me, as well as preparing the church for the spiritual work of evangelism that is coming.

-Other’s have written along these lines.
+Others have written along these lines.
 I include them here to help fuel your prayer points for evangelism.

-I have shared a strategy from others called 10 Ways to pray for your lost friends.
+From: 10 Ways to pray for your lost friends.

 - Ask God to open their spiritual eyes (2 Cor.
 4:4).